sefcom/FrozenNode-nodeRequireResolver/README.md

     AND you are fine with a "working directory" of "D:\Sefcom\closure\closure-compiler-myAttempt\"

     I think every thing else can be configured now.
 I would like to let this be a config file, but it is not right now.

+========= OLD ========
+I am preparing to update my code to .
+I am updating mannually the files I work with, then I will merge the new closure compiler taking every thing it offers, then pull back the modified.

+I have tried marking parts I have added with a comment "James".
+This is more so I can ctrl+f for it.
+I should have kept an active list before this, but I will try now.
+Because of the weird way I did this I think it will not be preserved correctly.
+  1. CodeGenerator.java
+  2. CompilerOptions.java
+  3. CommandLineRunner.java
+  I don't Think I modified these, but they were important places for break points if you want to debug
+  1. Compiler.java
+  2. CodePrinter.java

+Currently (FOR THESIS RUNNING PROCESS) probably will make bash script or something.
+For each project (run through bable)
+For each project's main node code java -jar closure-compiler.jar --module_resolution NODE --js <original_file_absLoc> --js_output_file <output_absLoc> --formatting PRETTY_PRINT --require_resolve_log_location <log_absLoc> --reset_rrl true
+  python varPrepender.py <output_absLoc>